 A word on prediction accuracy

-While the positions of Solar System bodies can be determined with near-perfect accuracy for many centuries into the past and the future, the orbit of the International Space Station is constantly changing in an unpretictable manner due to semi-random factors such as the atmospheric drag.
+While the positions of Solar System bodies can be determined with near-perfect accuracy for many centuries into the past and the future, the orbits of artificial satellites are constantly changing in an unpretictable manner due to semi-random factors such as the atmospheric drag.

 Because of this, accurate parameters of the transit events can only be reliably calculated for a short time into the future.
 Any predictions further than 10-14 days from today should be treated as a rough approximation - both the timing and the position of the event may change significantly.